jwbirkbeck/reinforcement_learning/README.md

 This environment was used while developing the `QLearnAgent` class and related classes such as `NeuralNetwork` and `Memory`.
 This environment takes a short amount of wall clock time (around 10 minutes for the finished `QLearnAgent`) which allowed relatively quick testing during development.

 This is a simple environment to solve, for multiple reasons.
-The primary reason I beleive it's simple is that the pole starts nearly balanced.
+The initial states are close to the 'optimal' state of a balanced pole, so epsilon exploration will result in exploration of both negative and positive states from the beginning of the agent's training process.
+This is not the case in, for instance, the mountain car environment below, where initially the agent is likely to only explore unrewarding states.

 It took nearly 3000 episodes where `learning_rate=0.01` to train the cartpole agent to win 50 times in a row.
 To win, the agent must balance the pole for 200 frames.